 What is posaconazole injection?

-Posaconazole injection is prescription medicine used in adults to help prevent fungal infections that can spread throughout your body (invasive fungal infections).
+Posaconazole injection is prescription medicine used in adults and children to help prevent fungal infections that can spread throughout your body (invasive fungal infections).
 These infections are caused by fungi called Aspergillus or Candida.
 Posaconazole injection is used in people who have an increased chance of getting these infections due to a weak immune system.
 These include people who have had a hematopoietic stem cell transplantation (bone marrow transplant) with graft versus host disease or those with a low white blood cell count due to chemotherapy for blood cancers (hematologic malignancy)

 Posaconazole injection is used for

-prevention of fungal infections in adults.
+prevention of fungal infections in adults and children 2 years of age and older.

 It is not known if posaconazole injection is safe and effective in children under 2 years of age.